The best BBQ in Austin turned Central Texas into one of the hottest foodie destinations in the U.S.

 In the mid-90s, Richard Linklater filmed a soon-to-be-famous Matthew McConaughey in the pool hall scenes of "Dazed and Confused" here.

-Getting back to the food, pitmaster Lance Kirkpatrick and his crew deliver a tasty brisket, as I was reminded on a recent visit.
+Getting back to the food, pitmaster Lance Kirkpatrick and his crew deliver a tasty brisket, as I was reminded of on a recent visit.

 He's also cultivated a friendly vibe.
 At the counter, I was debating another meat.
-Play it safe with a pork rib or try the staff's recommendation of jalapeno cheddar sausage?
+Play it safe with a pork rib, or try the staff's recommendation of jalapeno cheddar sausage?

 Seeing my struggle, the guys offered me a free sausage link, which I appreciated.
-While I enjoyed the flavor, I'm still not a fan of the natural casings, which can be a bit tough to chew.
+While I enjoyed the flavor, I'm still not a fan of the natural casings, which can be tough to chew.